nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/REACT_LOADING_DATA.md

 ## Fetching Data from a Component

-Because interacting with an external API in a React application is a common need for most apps, the creators of React have given us a tool for just that purpose.
+Since interacting with an external API in a React application is a common need for most apps, the creators of React have given us a tool for just that purpose.

 ### useEffect()